BeaverHouse/repository-utils/docs/about-workflows.md

   - Extracts issue information and labels for PR creation.
   - Enables auto-merge with squash strategy.

-- `auto-pr-file-sync.yml`

-  - Similar to `auto-pr.yml` but specifically for `file-sync` branch.
-  - It skips the issue information extraction, because it doesn't exist.

 > [!IMPORTANT]
 >
 > 1. You need to set `fetch-depth: 0` to fetch all history.